reimagined/resolve/docs/sagas.md

 ### Send Aggregate Commands

-Use the `executeCommand` side effect function to send aggregate commands as shown below:
+Use the `executeCommand` side effect function to send aggregate aggregate as shown below:

 <!-- prettier-ignore-start -->